fdavies93/zenkat-py/README.md

 ZenKat is a tool and library to enable using a set of plaintext files, especially markdown files, as a [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten) knowledge base.

 I've used a number of knowledge management tools including Obsidian, Notion, and Coda, and have found them all lacking and / or designed in a way that makes them act as a walled garden.
 ZenKat is an attempt to create a lightweight FOSS alternative for command-line users.
+As such it aims to have few dependencies while still providing decent features.

 It's named this way because of my bad memory for German.
 I remembered ZEttelKAsTen as ZenKat (unclear where the N came from).